GEOS-EUDR-RepoHub/Metadatabase-geodata/README.md

 ## Overview

-This repository contains the dataset catalog developed within the **GEOS-EUDR project**, which supports spatially explicit analyses under the **European Regulation on Deforestation-free Products** (https://environment.ec.europa.eu/topics/forests/deforestation/regulation-deforestation-free-products_en). <br>
+This repository contains the dataset catalog developed within the **GEOS-EUDR project**, which supports spatially explicit analyses under the **European Regulation on Deforestation-free Products** (https://environment.ec.europa.eu/topics/forests/deforestation/regulation-deforestation-free-products_en).

-The catalog compiles and organizes relevant geospatial datasets that support the understanding and monitoring of deforestation-free supply chains and land-use dynamics across multiple spatial scales.
+Within this context, the catalog compiles and organizes relevant geospatial datasets that contribute to the understanding and monitoring of deforestation-free supply chains and land-use dynamics across multiple spatial scales.

-The dataset collection is structured to support transparent data discovery and reuse across research and policy applications related to forest monitoring.
+To facilitate usability, the dataset collection is structured to support transparent data discovery and reuse across both research and policy applications related to forest monitoring.

+---

 ## Thematic Scope of the Dataset Catalog